-As part of this course students will have the opportunity to learn programming skills (most likely using the Visual Basic programming language) and consider how the skills can be applied to a number of different contexts.
-It's important to understand that there is a theory element of this course which concentrates on computer architecture and software development.
+As part of this course students will have the opportunity to learn programming skills, (primarily using the C# programming language), and to apply these skills, together with Computational thinking to a range of problem-solving activities.
+In addition, there is a theoretical element of this course which concentrates on computer architecture and software development.